Divorce & Separation

 There are a number of reasons why couples separate and divorce.
 Perhaps one or both spouses are seeing someone else.
 Perhaps financial problems reared their ugly head.
 Perhaps the two of you just seem to be fighting all of the time, and neither of you can put your finger on it.

-Regardless of the reason, here at Lowcountry Divorce & Family Law, I am a big, big believer in finding and achieving stability.
+Regardless of the reason, here at Lowcountry Divorce & Family Law, we are big, big believers in finding and achieving stability for our clients.
 Stability, it seems, is the key for helping children adjust.
 Stability, it seems, is the key to a couple at each other’s throats now being able to move forward in their lives and grow stronger at their own respective paces.

 An action for Separate Support and Maintenance is governed by the same guidelines as divorce, and may provide a mechanism by which you and your spouse may begin to find that “new normal” and start down the road to stability in advance of your actual divorce.
 Such an action may even provide for spousal support, in the form of pre-divorce alimony-ish payments made from one spouse to the other.